 - Another huge plus for me was the way the smoke managed to stay so cool.
 Even to the nub it stayed a cool and rich smoke.
 It made it very easy to detect the flavors and enjoy its complexity.

-- The Final Smoking Time was 1 hour 50 minutes.
+- Final smoking time was one hour and 50 minutes.

-The Bottom Line: What can more can I say?
-The Cigar was just fabulous.
+What can more can I say?
+The cigar was just fabulous.
 I noticed a definite change in the two years that it has been aging, in that I found it to be much more complex and well rounded.
 The flavors flowed perfectly and one flavor never overpowered any other.
 I can only imagine what this will taste like in the next few years.
 I think this is one of those cigars that is just destined for long term aging.
-If you come across any of these chisels from 08 or even earlier…grab them!
+If you come across any of these Chisels from 2008 or even earlier, grab them.